Faculty & Staff

 paul

-Paul's professional experience includes over twenty years in institutions of higher education in various capacities including career development, leadership development, operations, and event management.
+Paul's (he/him) professional experience includes over twenty years in institutions of higher education in various capacities including career development, leadership development, operations, and event management.
 He received his doctorate from the University of Denver in 2008 and his dissertation has explored the communication dynamics in mentoring relationships.
 Paul has presented at multiple conferences including the International Leadership Association and the Association of Leadership Educators.
 His research interests lie in the areas of leadership for sustainability and leadership education.
-One of his most significant achievements at DU is creating the Leadership and Sustainability in Belize course with Dr. Olson.
+One of his most significant achievements at DU is co-creating the Leadership and Sustainability in Belize course.
 Outside of DU, Paul stays active with his family and enjoys golf, volleyball, and the Denver Broncos.

 • Effley N. Brooks III, MBA